steveri/easysteps/easysteps-alt/README.md

 The easysteps packages are designed to simplify `construct.py` scripts for new mflowgen flows...they aim to reduce duplicated/unnecessary extra effort involved for various simple tasks.
 See https://github.com/mflowgen/mflowgen for a description of what mflowgen is and how to use it.

 Without easysteps, adding a node/step involves modifying your `construct.py` script in three separate places, once to define the node, once to add the node to the graph, and once to connect it to the other nodes in the graph.
-For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from [test/design_before/Tile_PE/construct.py](https://github.com/steveri/easysteps/blob/master/easysteps-alt/test/design_before/Tile_PE/construct.py), (copied from Stanford's `garnet` project https://github.com/StanfordAHA/garnet).
+For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from [easysteps-alt/test/design_before/Tile_PE/construct.py](https://github.com/steveri/easysteps/blob/master/easysteps-alt/test/design_before/Tile_PE/construct.py, copied from Stanford's `garnet` project https://github.com/StanfordAHA/garnet).

 ```
     # Adding default nodes BEFORE: